skandermoalla/pytoych-benchmark/README.md

 ### Code and development environment

-> [!IMPORTANT]
-> **TEMPLATE TODO**:
-> Update the installation methods and platforms you support, delete the rest, and delete this note.
-> 3. Specify the hardware on which you ran your experiments (e.g., type of CPU/GPU and size of memory) and
->    the minimum hardware required to run your code if applicable (e.g., NVIDIA GPU with 80GB of memory).

 We support the following methods and platforms for installing the project dependencies and running the code.

 - **Docker/OCI-container for AMD64 machines (+ NVIDIA GPUs)**: